les69/sproutaitest/rationale.md

 and when something failed.
 Entries can be disabled rather than deleted

 - More testing coverage would be nice
+- Sentences are processed each time as new; this works for this use case but in real world applications it would make more sense to cache these results to avoid costly re-computing.
+Also, this can be improved with an addition of the model version that did the detection, and can be used to update detections in the case of a newer model and help compare models performances in time.
-- I dediced to use *title* as the key for a blog post, making it unique within the database.
+- I decided to use *title* as the key for a blog post, making it unique within the database.
 This is not something I'd want in a real world application as it might constrain the application too much.
+- The ingestion API does its best to do everything on the fly, but in the event of long pieces of text to analyze, it could easily become a bottleneck.
+In that case it would be better to send larger texts directly to be processed offline in order to not saturate the ingestion api.

+## Conclusion

+I had fun doing this, I hope you like my solution!